danielcarrascoza/cse15l-labs-fa22/labreport4/lab-report-4.md

 ./technical/plos/pmed.0020226.txt
 ```

+- finding files with -1024c in docsearch directory. all other files are filtered out.

 - find direcoties with size +3k -size -5k

 ```
 danielcarrascoza@Daniels-MacBook-Air docsearch % find . -type d -size +3k -size -5k
 ./technical/government/Media
 ```

+-finds directories in a specific range by using two size parameters.
+Other directories are filtered out.

 - changing up the size in technical
 ```